Mardaani 2: Plot

 In Kota, Rajasthan, a 21-year-old psychopath named Sunny kidnaps a young outspoken woman named Latika.
 He brutally tortures, rapes, and then murders her.
-Shivani Shivaji Roy, who has been appointed as the new Superintendent of Police of Kota, arrives at the crime scene and clashes with her misogynistic subordinate DSP Brij Shekhawat.
+Shivani Shivaji Roy, who has cleared the UPSC Examination has been appointed as the new Superintendent of Police of Kota.
+She arrives at the crime scene and clashes with her misogynistic subordinate DSP Brij Shekhawat.
 The brutality of Latika's assault disturbs Shivani and makes her more determined to catch the killer.

 Sunny, who has actually come to Kota from Meerut on a killing contract given by politician Govind Mishra a.k.a.
 Panditji, sees Shivani on TV when she publicly promises to find Latika's killer.
 He taunts Shivani by sneaking into her home and stealing her sari.
 He then dresses up as a woman, tricks a journalist named Kamal Parihar, and kills him; he also hires Pravin, a tea-seller near the police station, to kill Kamal's wife, Aabha Parihar, in a suicide blast, then takes Pravin's place as tea-seller to keep an eye on Shivani, introducing himself as a mute boy named Bajrang.

 When Shivani brings in Lahanya, a child from the slums who had witnessed the blast, Sunny kills him.
-Following the media uproar on the failure of the police to catch the murderer, Shivani is set to be transferred from Kota.
-As the new investigating officer will take charge after two days, Shivani, along with her fellow officers, decide to catch Sunny within that time.
-Shivani makes peace with Shekhawat since his network of informers is very strong in the city, and he leads them to his contact, who reveals that the real mastermind behind Kamal Parihar's murder is a youth politician named Viplav Beniwal.
+Following the media uproar over the failure of the police to catch the murderer, Shivani is set to be transferred from Kota.
+As the new investigating officer will take charge after two days, Shivani, along with her fellow officers, decides to catch Sunny within that time.
+She makes peace with Shekhawat since his network of informers is very strong in the city, and he leads them to his contact, who reveals that the real mastermind behind Kamal Parihar's murder is a youth politician named Viplav Beniwal.
 Shivani arrests Beniwal's right-hand man Kunwar and tortures him into revealing Sunny's whereabouts.
 After Sunny kidnaps another outspoken woman, the police track him down.
 They discover his victim already raped and tortured, but barely alive, and manage to save her.

 Sunny, posing as Bajrang, gets a lift from Shivani.
-Before he can strangle her, Shivani stops him, having realized that Bajrang is Sunny.
+Before he can strangle her, Shivani stops him, having realised that Bajrang is Sunny.
 The two fight but Sunny escapes.
 The police finds a video of Sunny taken by a bystander, and Shivani has it made viral across social media.
-Sunny kidnaps Panditji's granddaughter Priyanka for avenging his disrepute and threatens to kill her unless Shivani apologizes to him in a video made public.
-Shivani and the police manage to save the girl from the clutches, hardly when another blast happens in the same spot.
-Shivani gets very less time left in her hand before she should catch Sunny and bring him forward.
+Sunny kidnaps Panditji's granddaughter Priyanka for avenging his disrepute and threatens to kill her unless Shivani apologises to him in a video made public.
+Shivani and the police barely manage to save Priyanka when another blast happens in the same spot.
+Shivani is running out of time to catch Sunny and bring him to justice.